Power-free values of binary forms and the global determinant method: Large divisors of the determinant

 with reduction $P$, such that $\gcd(\xi_{0,l}, \xi_{1,l})= 1$ for $1 \leq l \leq s$.
 If $M_1, \cdots, M_s$ are monomials in $(x_0, \cdots, x_{r+1})$ of the same weighted degree, then there exists a positive number $\kappa(d,r)$, depending on $d$ and $r$, such that the determinant of the $s \times s$ matrix $(M_j(\boldsymbol \xi_l))$ is divisible by $p^N$, where

 If $P$ is non-singular, so $m_P = 1$, then there exists a positive number $\kappa'(r)$, depending only on $r$, such that

-\end{theorem} We will prove Theorem \ref{T1} by means of the next two propositions; corresponding to Lemmas 2.3 and 2.4 respectively in \cite{S1}.
+\end{theorem} We will prove Theorem \ref{T1} by means of the next two propositions; corresponding to Lemmas 2.3 and 2.4 respectively in \cite{<S1>}.
 We note here that for the proof of Theorem \ref{T1} we require that two of the weights be $1$.
-This is the only part of the paper where we need to make such an assumption. \begin{proposition} Let $\Bw = (1,1,\cdots, w_{r+1})$ be a weight vector, $X$ a hypersurface of degree $d$ in $\bP(\Bw)$, $p$ a prime and $P$ an $\bF_p$-point of multiplicity $m_P$ on $X_p$.
-Write $A$ for the local ring of regular functions at $P$ and $\fm$ for the maximal ideal of $A$.
-For each positive integer $t$ put $g_{X,P}(t) = \dim_{A/\fm} \fm^t / \fm^{t+1}$.
-Then, we have
+This is the only part of the paper where we need to make such an assumption. \\

+We remark that this restriction can be removed if we a priori pick monomials whose weighted degrees are a multiple of the least common multiple of all of the weights, and indeed this opens up the possibility to extend the determinant method to all weighted projective spaces.
+However the extra technical details take us too far afield in the present paper.
+We would like to return to this issue in the future.